Montana Court Records

 Both divorce and annulment effectuate the cancellation of marriage and free the parties from the bonds of matrimony.
 However, these disparate actions have peculiar court requirements and legal effects.
 Marriage is legal and valid pending the court declaration of divorce, but this is not so with annulment - the marriage is invalid and void ab initio.

 Furthermore, a divorce may happen at any time once either spouse meets the state residency requirement.
-However, annulment actions have a statute of limitation.
-The plaintiff must file a petition to annul as soon as knowledge of the invalidity of the marriage surfaces.
+However, annulment actions have a statute of limitations.
+The plaintiff may file a petition to annul as soon as knowledge of the invalidity of the marriage surfaces.
 For example, a time limitation of 1 year applies to mental incapacity to consent after the plaintiff obtains knowledge of the condition.
 Similarly, a two-year limitation applies to a marriage solemnized by force, duress, or fraud.
 The law enumerates other time limitations in MCA § 40–1–402(2).

 Is an Annulment Cheaper Than Divorce in Montana?